-The takeover battle between Porsche AG (subsequently Porsche SE) and Volkswagen AG in March 2008, Porsche announced its intent to acquire 50 per cent of the shares in Volkswagen following continuous stakebuilding by Porsche since 2005.
+In a takeover battle between Porsche AG (subsequently Porsche SE) and Volkswagen AG in March 2008, Porsche announced its intent to acquire 50 per cent of the shares in Volkswagen following continuous stakebuilding by Porsche since 2005.
 Shortly thereafter, Porsche declared that it would not acquire a stake of 75 per cent or more in Volkswagen.
 This announcement resulted in heavy short sales by market participants.
 During the following months, Porsche continued to buy shares and cash-settled equity swaps for shares in Volkswagen up to a total of 74.1 per cent.
-In October 2008, Porsche announced its intention to raise its holdings up to 75 per cent, which led to a sharp rise in the market price of Volkswagen shares.31 Hence – having bet on falling prices – short sellers suffered severe losses amounting to approximately €10 billion to €15 billion.32
+In October 2008, Porsche announced its intention to raise its holdings up to 75 per cent, which led to a sharp rise in the market price of Volkswagen shares.40 Having bet on falling prices, short sellers suffered severe losses amounting to approximately €10 billion to €15 billion.41

-In August 2014, the Higher Regional Court of Stuttgart admitted a criminal trial against former members of the Porsche management on the grounds of market abuse was admitted.
-The Regional Court of Stuttgart rendered a non-guilty verdict in March 2016.34
+In August 2014, a criminal trial against former members of the Porsche management on the grounds of market abuse was admitted.
+The Regional Court of Stuttgart rendered a non-guilty verdict in March 2016.42

 Under civil law, investors have filed claims for damages against both Porsche and Volkswagen on the grounds of information-based market manipulation and incorrect publication of inside information.
 Most claims have been dismissed.
-The Higher Regional Court of Stuttgart decided that the incorrect press releases of Porsche did not qualify as a wilful causation of damage in a particularly reproachable manner, thus rejecting claims on the grounds of Sections 826 and 31 BGB.35 The Court further held that Section 20a WpHG would not provide for monetary compensation of investors.
-The BGH upheld this decision.36 Similarly, the Higher Regional Court of Brunswick reasoned that Sections 37b and 37c WpHG (now Sections 97 and 98 WpHG) would not apply to press releases, arguing that they do not reach the 'quality' of ad hoc notifications, and it dismissed the claims filed against Porsche.37
+The Higher Regional Court of Stuttgart decided that the incorrect press releases of Porsche did not qualify as wilful causation of damage in a particularly reproachable manner, thus rejecting claims on the grounds of Sections 826 and 31 BGB.43 The Court further held that Section 20a WpHG would not provide for monetary compensation of investors.
+The BGH upheld this decision.44 Similarly, the Higher Regional Court of Brunswick reasoned that Sections 37b and 37c WpHG (now Sections 97 and 98 WpHG) would not apply to press releases, arguing that they do not reach the 'quality' of ad hoc notifications, and it dismissed the claims filed against Porsche.45

 Takeover law-related claims

 Pursuant to Section 10(1) WpÜG, a bidder must publish without undue delay its voluntary decision to submit an offer to the shareholders of the target company.
 Section 35(1) WpÜG provides that the same applies if a bidder obtains direct or indirect control over the target company.
-The law irrefutably presumes a controlling position of the bidder if it holds 30 per cent of the voting rights of the target company.39 In this case, a mandatory offer must be published.
+The law irrefutably presumes a controlling position of the bidder if it holds 30 per cent of the voting rights of the target company.61 In this case, a mandatory offer must be published.

 Minority shareholder v.
 Deutsche Bank (re Postbank)

-The investor is entitled to rescind the purchase contract and render the securities against reimbursement of the purchase price provided that the purchase was concluded after publication of the prospectus and within six months of the first listing of the securities.
+The investor is entitled to rescind the purchase contract and render the securities against reimbursement of the purchase price, provided that the purchase was concluded after publication of the prospectus and within six months of the first listing of the securities.
 If the investor is no longer the owner of the securities, he or she may claim the payment of the difference between the purchase price and the selling price of the securities.

-Section 23 WpPG provides for further exclusions of the defendant's liability.
-For example, the investor will fail with its claim if the defendant can show that the investor knew that the statement in question was inaccurate or incomplete (Section 23 WpPG, Paragraph 2).
+Section 12 WpPG provides for further exclusions of the defendant's liability.
+For example, the investor will fail with its claim if the defendant can show that the investor knew that the statement in question was inaccurate or incomplete (Section 12 WpPG, Paragraph 2).

-In general, courts tend to issue investor-friendly rulings.
-This has increasingly been the case, with persons held responsible for the issuance of securities or financial instruments as well as alleviations of the burden of proof of causation and damages.56 The case law also supports the interpretation of the complex prospectus liability rules set out in Section 306 KAGB.57
+Until July 2005, no disclosure requirements existed with regard to certain non-securitised investments, such as closed-end funds, which were most often structured as a GmbH & Co KG.74 Mainly for tax reasons, these investments were particularly popular among retail investors.
+As a result, it is not surprising that a lot of case law on prospectus liability involves the liability for these 'grey market' investments.
+In this regard,75 in general, courts tend to issue investor-friendly rulings.
+This has increasingly been the case, with persons held responsible for the issuance of securities or financial instruments, as well as alleviations of the burden of proof of causation and damages.76 The case law also supports the interpretation of the complex prospectus liability rules set out in Section 306 KAGB.77

 Shareholders v.
 Deutsche Telekom AG